Netcash-ZA/PayNow-VirtueMart/README.md

 1. Log into Joomla as admin
 2. Click on Extensions / Extension Manager
-3. Click "Choose File" to select the file you download from Github (mod-virtuemart_1_0.zip)
+3. Click "Choose File" to select the file you download from Github (E.g., mod-virtuemart.zip)
 4. Click "Upload & Install"
 5. While still in the Extension Manager, click "Manage"
 6. Find "Netcash Pay Now" which should return "VM Payment - Netcash Pay Now"